 St Anne's is a friendly parish church at the heart of the village of Wrenthorpe.
 Our Sunday Communion service is a blend of traditional and contemporary style.
-On the third Sunday of each month, "Reflection", a quiet evening service with a blend of silence, prayer, and music, offers a chance to contemplate what God is doing in our lives and in our world.
 We have regular social events, and home groups meet weekly to explore our faith more deeply.

 St Anne's is accessible by wheelchair and we have a loop system which is used at every service.